 The plan to increase probate fees was first mooted in 2017, but dropped ahead of the General Election.
 At the time is as branded a “stealth tax” by some, and the Institute of Chartered Accountants in England and Wales called it a “revenue raising exercise”.
 There were concerns the fees would disproportionately hit those inheriting family homes whose value has soared in recent years.

 Now the Ministry of Justice said a revised system of payments will contribute to the running of the courts and tribunal service.

 Ministers said they had listened to concerns and had amended their original proposals.
 These would have seen a maximum fee of £20,000 on estates worth £2m or above, and estates valued at more than £1m paying a minimum of £8,000.

 Justice Minister Lucy Frazer rejected suggestions the fees would make the probate process unaffordable for executors, who are often the direct beneficiaries of an estate, such as the children of the deceased.

 She said they would be able to “recover” the fees from the proceeds of the estate and would have a number of options as to how to pay them.

 However, the new charges do appear to be a tax rise on the rise in house prices.
 The Society of Trust and Estate Practitioners said 85% of estates would have been liable for higher fees, based on 2014-5 figures.

 If nothing else, this increase in probate fees highlights the importance of seeking legal advice.
-Probate can be a complicated process, so better to engage the help of professionals – such as the wills and probate team here at Optimum – when there may be such a high fee at stake.
+Probate can be a complicated process, so better to engage the help of professionals – such as the wills team here at Optimum – when there may be such a high fee at stake.